Character page for the humans appearing in the continuity comprising The Terminator, Terminator 2: Judgment Day and Terminator: Dark Fate.

 - Hour of Power: Her metabolism is explicitly tuned for very short bursts of power after which her body crashes in a type of metabolic shock requiring a complicated cocktail drugs to recover.

 - Hyperactive Metabolism: Part of her augmentations required rebalancing her metabolism to operate at superhuman levels in short bursts, and if she overexerts herself fighting a Terminator she'll start going into metabolic shock that requires a complicated cocktail of drugs and an ice bath to counteract lest she go into a coma.

 - Improvised Weapon: Maybe the thing that gives her the best chance against the Rev-9 is that she's a much better creative thinker, allowing her to use her environment more effectively.
 If it's within reach, she will use it as a weapon.

 - Lean and Mean: Grace has a lean sprinter's physique, in keeping with her focus on speed and the fact that she can only operate at bursts of high performance at a time.

 - Light Is Good: Is a cyborg with a golden subdermal armour sent to protect Dani.

 - Lightning Bruiser: When Grace goes into combat mode, her strength and speed reach levels that pose a serious threat even to a Terminator.
-Humans don't stand a chance in hell against her in this state.
+Humans don't stand a chance against her in this state.

 - Mama Bear: She'll stop at nothing to keep Dani safe.
 It's later inverted when we learn that Dani found Grace as a young girl in the ruins after Judgment Day and subsequently raised her like her own, so Grace is essentially paying Past!Dani forward for what Future!Dani will do for her.